omeka/classic-enduser/docs/Plugins/OaiPmhRepository.md

----
-title: OAI-PMH Repository
----
 This plugin implements an [Open Archives Initiative Protocol for Metadata Harvesting](http://www.openarchives.org/pmh) repository for Omeka, allowing Omeka items to be harvested by OAI-PMH harvesters.
 The plugin implements version 2.0 of the protocol.

-This plugin is the reverse of the functionality provided by the [OAI-PMH Harvester plugin](/OaipmhHarvester).
+This plugin is the reverse of the functionality provided by the [OAI-PMH Harvester plugin](OaipmhHarvester.md).

 Metadata Formats
 ------------------------------------------------------------